PintaProject/website/Content/contact.md

 ## Mailing List

-You can join Pinta's mailing list on Google groups:
+You can join Pinta's mailing list on Google Groups:

 [Pinta Project Mailing List][1]